Symbadx37/survivalcraft-trivia/inf/info.md

 ** Allow for 1-3 categories to be selected
 ** Allow for unlimited question count option.
 Once all active indexes have been used, they are reset

+Home (index.html) = Logo, description about Survivalcraft, how the quiz works and its features Play (options.html) = Quiz setup page
+About = Credits and creator biography
+Contact =

 # External Options
 ## Difficulty Tier
 - Beginner